ajsushanth/e-Commerce-Application/README.md

 - Spring Data JPA (with Hibernate)
 - MySQL (for database)
 - Postman (for API testing)
-- Spring Cloud (for cloud deployment on AWS)
 - Maven (for project build and dependency management

 :smile: :rocket: :sparkles: